PGgamer2/sethc-backdoor-hider/README.md

 ---

-At the moment there are only two languages: English and italian...
+At the moment there are only two languages: English, Italian and Chinese...

 But YOU can help me translating this program!
 Just modify the SetLanguage() function in the main.cs file and send me a pull request.